-Cortni Borgerson, assistant professor of Anthropology, is a primatologist, anthropologist, and conservation biologist.
+Cortni Borgerson, associate professor of Anthropology, is a primatologist, anthropologist, and conservation biologist.
 Her work explores why people choose to hunt endangered species and looks at how this hunting affects human health and lemur and other wildlife conservation.
 Dr. Borgerson is currently managing numerous interventions to improve food security and reduce unsustainable hunting of lemurs in Madagascar.
 In addition to her field research and active development interventions, she is a National Geographic Explorer and a Commission member for the Madagascar Section of the IUCN SSC Primate Specialist Group.

 Tell us about your current research.